mohlsen/check-engine/README.md

     - xxx
  - run `node checker.js`

-It will parse your package json and
+It will parse your package json and validate that you have the versions installed.

 [thali]: http://thaliproject.org/
 [thalicode]: https://github.com/thaliproject/Thali_CordovaPlugin/blob/vNext_yarong_1028/thali/install/validateBuildEnvironment.js